zzhikai/tp/docs/DeveloperGuide.md

 * 3a.
 User input has invalid formatting.

     * 3a1.
-LinkedOUT shows an error message, indicating formatting issues as well as an example of correct input format.
+LinkedOUT shows an error message.

       Use case resumes at step 3.